FernandoRocha88/WalkthroughProject02/README.md

 ## Dashboard Design (Streamlit App User Interface)

 ### Page 1: Customer Base Churn Study
 * answers biz requirement 1

 ### Page 2: User Inteface
-* User Interface with propect inputs and predictions indicating if the prospect will churn or not, if so when, to which cluster the prospect belongs and a explanation for each cluster profile; so the person who is attending the prospect can suggest a offer that will bring the propect to a non churnable customer
+* User Interface with prospect inputs and predictions indicating if the prospect will churn or not, if so when, to which cluster the prospect belongs and an indication on which cluster the prospect belong to.
-* Bar plot to indicate churn levels per cluster and line plot to indicate relative churn percentage levels per cluster
+* In addition, present cluster profile; so the person who is attending the prospect can suggest a offer that will bring the prospect to a non churnable customer

 ### Page 3: ChurnClf
 * Evaluation metrics/performance on ChurnClf
   * For both train and test set: Confusion Matrix and Classification Report
-  * Bias/Variance Tradeoff

 ### Page 4: TenureReg
 * Evaluation metrics/performance on TenureReg
   * For both train and test set: R2, RMSE, MSE, MAE
-  * Bias/Variance Tradeoff

 ### Page 5: TelcoCluster
 * Evaluation metrics/performance on TelcoCluster